OS-Operating-Systems/security-project-alex-sajiv/README.md

 We then call `inquiry_search(struct BluetoothDevice* device)` on device2, where it searches the `inquiry_channel_map` to see if a device is available to pair to.
 If it returns 1, pair using `void connect(struct BluetoothDevice* device1, struct BluetoothDevice* device2)`.
 Both devices get put in mode 2, for connected, and their connected ids get updated to the other device's id.
 We generate a key for both devices to use for later encryption and decryption using `generate_key()`.
 Both channels are given a channel based on the `int channel_hop(int beginning_channel)`.
 This method uses a channel hopping algorithm to pick a random channel to communicate on.
 This algorithm is a simplified version of the real version from Bluetooth.

 ## Communication phase
+In this phase, we send 1 encryped packet of data from device 1 to device 2.
+This simulates how paired devices communicate, like music data going from a phone to paired headphones.
+In a future iteration, this program would loop this phase to simulate more than 1 piece of data.

+First, we call `void update_channels(struct BluetoothDevice* device1, struct BluetoothDevice* device2)` which puts the devices on a new channel to communicate on.
+Ideally, this would be called between transmitting each packet to avoid communicating on the same channel as other devices in the area.

+Once they have been channel hopped, we create a `struct TransmitPacket*` for device 1.
+In `oid create_packet(struct TransmitPacket* packet, struct BluetoothDevice* device)`, this makes that packet with an encrypted version of the message within the device using `void encrypt(char* message, int key)`.
+This method creates an encrypted version of a string with using the key on the device.
+Our encryption algorithm is very simple, we just increment the ASCII values by the key.
+Once we have this, we use the free channel we found by channel hopping to detemine a specific frequency to transmit the packet on.
+We use `long generate_freq(int channel_num)` to get this frequency.
+This frequency generation algorithm uses the fact that all bluetooth frequencies between 2400 - 2483.5 MHZ, and there are 40 channels, so each channel is 2MHz wide.
+This gives us 2 million frequencies to choose from.
+This frequency is assigned to the packet.

 # Extra